 Baby Brigade Movies (The New Parkway, Oakland)

 Date night.
-Join other parents with crying babies for regular current release movie evenings at the theater at Baby Brigade held on Thursday afternoons.
+Join other parents with crying babies for regular current-release movie evenings at the theater at Baby Brigade held on Thursday afternoons.
+The space is extremely casual, filled with comfy sofas and chairs that are great for nursing or snuggling with your little one.
 You can order beer and food, too.
 Find showtimes >

 New parents enjoy Sweet Peas playgroup (toys provided) indoors in Berkeley or, for toddlers, Little Ferns group hikes in the woods together in Oakland.
 For families interested in the Waldorf approach to education.
 Learn more >